Biebras/flask-microservice-architecture-template/README.md

 The different services are orchestrated together using a `docker-compose.yml` file in the Application directory.

 ## Testing
-You can test the application by running the `test.sh` script in the `root` directory.
-This script will run the pytest for each service.
+You can test each service by entering `pytest` in their each enviroment.
+To test the main application you need to run `test.sh` script in the `root` directory.

 ## Accessing External API Calls
 You can access each API by specifying docker container name, port number and endpoint.